Economics – Indifference curves and budget lines | e-Consult

 Indifference curves and budget lines (1 questions)

-Diagram: (A diagram should be included here showing an indifference curve and a budget line intersecting at an optimal point.
+Diagram: (A diagram should be included here showing a convex-to-the-origin indifference curve.
 The axes should be labelled 'Good X' and 'Good Y'.
-The budget line should slope downwards from left to right.)
+The indifference curve should bow inwards towards the origin.)